 When chocolate melts, it is ideally a beautifully smooth, shiny, satiny mixture.
-However, there are a number of things that can turn your melted chocolate into a clumpy mess.
-If chocolate comes into contact with even a small amount of water, it will “seize,” turning into a grainy, clumpy mess in the bowl.
+There are instances, however, where that creamy melted chocolate can become a dry, clumpy mess.
+One case is when chocolate comes into contact with even a small amount of water, which is called "seizing."
 Similarly, if chocolate is overheated, it will become quite thick and lumpy.

 Why Chocolate Seizes

 Chocolate is a mixture of fat (from cocoa butter) and dry particles (cocoa and sugar).
 When chocolate is melted, these ingredients break up evenly, creating a smooth consistency.
 However, when the melted chocolate comes into contact with water—even the smallest amount—the dry particles become moist and begin to stick together, quickly forming a gritty, rough paste.
 This occurs because when the water joins with the sugar in the chocolate, a syrup is formed, which attracts the cocoa particles and makes for a grainy texture.